tesalm/sijoitussimulaattori-app/README.md

 - EditorConfig for VS Code
 - Prettier - Code formatter
 - TypeScript Hero

--
+## Documentation

-## Redux
+### Redux

 This app uses redux.
 For further information of the redux, see [Redux documentation](https://redux.js.org/).
 Rootstate contains following objects:

 - `login`
 - `stocksListing`
 - `user`
 - `bid`
 - `portfolioListing`

-### stocksListing
+#### stocksListing

 Object `stocksListing` contains information of all available stocks.
 Structure and actions related to `stocksListing` are presented in figure below.

 ![stocksListing structure](/docs/img/stocksListingPicture.png?raw=true)

 `stocksListing.stocks` contains only general information for each stock.
 When `stocksListing` is updated for the first time, `stockMetadata`, `intraday` and `historyData` are all undefined.
 When more data is needed for some stock, actions for updating intraday data, history data or metadata are dispatched for that stock.

-### portfolioListing
+#### portfolioListing

 Object portfolioListings contains information of all users portfolio's.
 Structure and actions related to `portfolioListings` is presented figure below.

 ![stocksListing structure](/docs/img/portfolioListingPicture.png?raw=true)

-Array `portfoliListing.portfolioListing` contains general information for each user's portfolio.
+Array `portfolioListing.portfolioListing` contains general information for each user's portfolio.
 When stock data is needed for some portfolio, `portfolioInfo.portfolio` is updated for that portfolio with actions `RequestPortfolioBegin`, `RequestPortfolioSuccess` and `RequestPortfolioFailure`.
-## Other

-- The app is using some icons from [Icons8](https://icons8.com).

-## Documentation

 ### Navigation